Label Inference Attacks against Node-level Vertical Federated GNNs: Methodology

 The obtained result is used to backpropagate the updates on the server model approximation $g'$ and to update the synthetic labels $SynLabels$, as follows:

 where $lr$ is the learning rate of the optimizer used to update the $SynLabels$ and the parameter of $g'$.
 This strategy aims at updating the server model approximation $g'$ and the $SynLabels$ to obtain the adversarial gradients $\nabla W'$ as close as possible to the real ones $\nabla W$.
 The process above is repeated for a number of iterations $i$.
 Then, the obtained labels at the corresponding time $t+i$ are converted to a one-hot encoding to enhance the method's stability.
-Using a one-hot label encoding was initially proposed in the context of dataset distillation~\cite{sucholutsky2021soft}, where the authors proved that using such encoding at the beginning of each new iteration tends to increase the obtained accuracy.
+Using a one-hot label encoding was initially proposed in the context of dataset distillation~\cite{sucholutsky2021soft}, where the authors showed that using such encoding at the beginning of each new iteration tends to increase the obtained accuracy.
 The improvement introduced by this strategy for our approach is presented in our ablation study in Section~\ref{sub:ablation}.

 An essential observation regarding our solution is that the proposed attack operates stealthily without affecting other participating parties.
 That is achieved by exploiting only local information of controlled clients along with the gradients returned by the server according to the standard VFL mechanism.
-This characteristic allows the attacker to perform the attack in two modes: $online$ and $offline$.
+This characteristic allows the attacker to perform the attack in two modes: \emph{online} and \emph{offline}.
 In the former, the adversary carries out the attack during the execution of the global VFL task.
-In contrast, in the latter mode, instead, the attacker can save the history of all the gradients produced by the training of the local model during the VFL task and subsequently execute the attack.
-The $offline$ mode ensures no impact on the overall computational time of VFL, although it requires the storage of the gradient update history.
+In contrast, in the latter mode, the attacker can save the history of all the gradients produced by the training of the local model during the VFL task and subsequently execute the attack when the training ends.
+The \emph{offline} mode ensures no impact on the overall computational time of VFL, although it requires the storage of the gradient update history.